1. Clean the Cartridge.

 Follow the procedures in this article

 to clean the cartridge.
-However, instead of using alcohol to clean the cartridge, use distilled water or bottled water
+However, instead of using alcohol to clean the cartridge, use distilled or bottled water

 2. Clean the Wiper.
 Open the top lid, press and hold the Pause button for 3 seconds.
 The cartridge cap will be retracted, and the wiper will be exposed.
 The wiper will stay in this position for 10 minutes or until you press the Pause button again.
+Make sure you have a cartridge installed, or this procedure will not work!

 3. Sturdy Table.
 Make sure the printer is resting on a stable surface that is not easily moved by the printer's printing motion.
 Excess table/bench/desk movement or wobble can print quality issues.

 4. Saturation.
 Primera recommends setting saturation to 75% for most prints.
-For darker colors such as black, we recommend 65% or lower.
+For darker colors, such as black, we recommend 65% or lower.
 To change saturation, open the printer preferences/properties screen, which will be available right after clicking print.
 The name of the button you click depends on which program you print from.
 From BarTender, click on Document Properties...

 Adjust the following: